Lunges, Tricep Dips & Other Exercises You're Doing Wrong!

 Step 3: Push through your chest and extend your arms to lift your body back into starting position.

 One of the most common mistakes when it comes to tricep dips is poor posture.
 When doing tricep dips, it is important to avoid being in a “hunched” position and instead focus on opening up your chest.
 Doing this can help encourage good posture through your upper back and may prevent you from injuring your shoulders.

-So how do I perform a tricep dip correctly?
+How to perform a tricep dip correctly

 Step 1: Start on a seated bench.
 Place your hands on the edge of the bench under your glutes and directly below your shoulders.
 Ensure that your fingers are facing forwards.